 We have about the same kind of students as any other school does, from remedial to gifted.
 They are placed where their ability level lets them perform.
 Homework can be tailored to suit a special needs child.
 Our instructors often spend extra time with students as necessary, and encourage phone consultations for help.

 We also serve students with a variety of educational goals.
 Some are planning to return to or move into a standard classroom setting in the future, while others are coming to us because they don’t want an all day, every day education.
-Some are college bound, some want to work after finishing a GED.
+Some are tech-school or college bound, some want to work after finishing a GED.

 Our students also represent a cross section of the general population in their devotion to Jesus Christ.
 In addition to many committed, Christian families, we have some families that don’t go to church anywhere, and some that belong to faiths other than Christianity.
 While we certainly encourage the personal knowledge of Jesus Christ as Savior and Lord, it is not a pre-requisite for taking coursework at ZLO.
 We welcome everyone, but all must understand that we teach from a Christian, Biblically based point of view.
 The fear of the Lord is the beginning of knowledge (Proverbs 7:1).

 Is this a school?
 Can students get credit for work done at ZLO?